W is one of the most problematic arm actions in baseball pitchers.

 Let me explain all of the reasons why I don't like the

-It's NOT What Great Pitchers Do
+NOT What Great Pitchers Do

 If you look at the motions of great pitchers (and by great I